Britain's Queen visits Prince Philip in hospital

 His four children -- heir to the throne Prince Charles, Prince Andrew, Prince Edward and Princess Anne -- joined the queen at Philip's bedside at Papworth hospital near Cambridge in eastern England, Buckingham Palace said.

 "The Duke of Edinburgh had a good night and is in good spirits but he is eager to leave," a Buckingham Palace spokeswoman told reporters outside the hospital.

-He was however set to remain in hospital under observation for a "short period", the palace said without elaborating.
+He was however set to remain in hospital under observation for a "short period", the palace said.

 The prince will not attend the traditional Christmas Day church service at St Mary Magdalene Church on the Sandringham estate, the palace announced, and reports suggested he could be kept in hospital for up to five days.

-The health scare means Philip is likely to miss much of the traditional festivities at Sandringham, where Prince William's new wife Catherine was set to spend her first Christmas alongside the other royals.
+The health scare means Philip is likely to miss much of the traditional festivities at Sandringham, where Prince William's new wife Catherine was set to spend her first Christmas with the other royals.

 He may also miss hosting his traditional Boxing Day shoot.

 The Greek-born prince Philip married then Princess Elizabeth 64 years ago, and has become a national institution almost as much for his often brusque comments as for his support for the monarch.